Estate Settlement

 Reach out today to book your free consultation.
 It's a step towards informed trust management, with guidance that's tailored specifically for you.

-Trustee fees are generally treated as taxable income to the trustee in the year received.
+Trustee fees are generally treated as taxable income to the trustee in the year they were received.

 However, legitimate expense reimbursement is not taxed.
 Therefore, a trustee should keep a detailed record of all trust-related expenses, including travel and any expenditures made in relation to administration of the trust.
 These expenses should be carefully documented with supporting invoices and checks.